Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

-As mentioned in Section \ref{why}, in the perturbation generation process, image-specific adversarial attack needs to know the label of each specific image.
-If the image is a backdoor instance, its label will be the target label, so the corresponding generated image-specific perturbation will strongly affect the backdoor signal.
-When the backdoor signal is strongly affected, its malicious function tends to be disabled, leading to the inconsistence of predicted labels of backdoor instance before and after perturbation.
-As a result, this backdoor instance is considered as a benign image.
+As mentioned in Section \ref{why}, in the perturbation generation process, image-specific adversarial attack requires the label of each specific image to generate corresponding image-specific perturbation.
+If the image is a backdoor instance, its label will be the target label, then the image-specific perturbation will be generated based on the target label instead of its ground-truth label.
+Hence, the generated image-specific perturbation will strongly affect the backdoor trigger.
+Once the backdoor trigger is strongly affected, it cannot trigger the backdoor, leading to the inconsistence of predicted labels of backdoor instance before and after perturbation.
+As a result, this backdoor instance will be incorrectly considered as a benign image.
 Therefore, the performance of the proposed method with image-specific perturbation is low.
 UAP \cite{Moosavi-Dezfooli17} is a kind of image-agnostic perturbation, which is generated based on a small set of clean images.
-The influence of UAP is mostly on the salient regions of the backdoor instance instead of the backdoor signal.
+The influence of UAP is mostly on the salient regions of the backdoor instance instead of the trigger.
 Therefore, the predicted labels of the backdoor instance before and after perturbation are consistent, which makes the image be correctly detected as a backdoor instance.
+In summary, among these four adversarial perturbation generation methods, UAP \cite{Moosavi-Dezfooli17} is most suitable for use in the proposed method.